rcastill/archiva-python/README.md

 # Archiva Python

-`archiva-python` is a minimal python3 interface with a subset of Apache Archiva's REST API.
+`archiva-python` is a minimal python3 interface for a subset of Apache Archiva's REST API.

 ## Roadmap